17 Best Foods That Boost the Immune System

 12. Almonds

 Grab a handful as a snack, slice them up and toss them into your salad — whatever you like to do with almonds, they’re another food that boosts the immune system.
-That’s because a single serving of almonds fulfills your entire recommended daily intake of vitamin E, which plays a critical role in immunity.
+Almonds provide vitamin E, an antioxidant that supports the immune system.
+A small daily serving can help you meet your vitamin E needs.

-Clearly, it’s a critical nutrient for a healthy immune system!
-Thus, almonds are an easy way to get an immune-boosting nutrient in your diet.
+Furthermore, almonds' fiber content also contributes to gut health, which is intrinsically connected to overall immune function.
+Clearly, it’s a healthy snack for your immune system!
+Thus, eating a handful of this so called "superfood" is an easy way to get an immune-boosting nutrient in your diet.

 Recipes With Almonds

-In addition to its near-countless other health benefits, broccoli is a food that boosts your immune system.
+In addition to many other well-documented health benefits, broccoli is a food that boosts your immune system.
 Vitamin C is probably the nutrient most associated with the immune system, and for good reason.
 But it’s also almost always associated with fruits like citrus and strawberries.

 Did you know that cruciferous vegetables like broccoli are great sources of vitamin C, too?
 It’s true!
-A serving of broccoli contains about 84% of your recommended daily vitamin C intake, a figure that might keep you from reaching for yet another orange.
+A cup of broccoli contains about 88 milligrams of vitamin C, according to the USDA, which exceeds most people's daily recommended amount.

 Broccoli Is a Good Source Of: